Dimitris-Kagkelaris/parallel-image-processor/README.md

 * **Process Creation and Parent-Death Handling** — Processes are created using `fork()` followed by `execv()`: the frontend creates the dispatcher, and the dispatcher creates worker processes.
 On Linux, each child additionally configures `prctl(PR_SET_PDEATHSIG, SIGTERM)` so that it receives `SIGTERM` if its parent process dies.
 This Linux-specific safeguard is compiled only when `__linux__` is defined; other Unix-like systems use the explicit shutdown handling described below.

-* **Application Shutdown** — When the user enters `exit` or standard input reaches EOF, the frontend sends `SIGTERM` to the dispatcher and waits for it with `waitpid()`.
+* **Application Shutdown** — When the user enters `exit`, the frontend sends `SIGTERM` to the dispatcher and waits for it with `waitpid()`.
 The dispatcher handles `SIGTERM` by terminating and reaping its workers before exiting.
 This explicit cleanup works across Unix-like systems.
 When all jobs are completed normally, the dispatcher cleans up its workers and exits successfully; the frontend receives `SIGCHLD`, checks the dispatcher's exit status, and then exits as well.

 ## Limitations